TrellixVulnTeam/swahilipython_SCMU/Lib/idlelib/idle_test/README.txt

 3. Running Unit Tests

-Assume that xyz.py na test_xyz.py both end with a unittest.main() call.
+Assume that xyz.py na test_xyz.py both end ukijumuisha a unittest.main() call.
-Running either kutoka an Idle editor runs all tests kwenye the test_xyz file with the version of Python running Idle.
+Running either kutoka an Idle editor runs all tests kwenye the test_xyz file ukijumuisha the version of Python running Idle.
 Test output appears kwenye the Shell window.
 The 'verbosity=2' option lists all test methods kwenye the file, which ni appropriate when developing tests.
 The 'exit=Uongo' option ni needed kwenye xyx.py files when an htest follows.